joergwolters/csco-mkdocs-templ/docs/solution/index.md

 ## Introduction

-A summary paragraph introducing a solution concept, explaining its importance or relevance, and providing an overview of the content that will be covered in the document (scope).
+A short summary paragraph introducing and explaining the fundamental decisions and solution strategies, explaining its importance or relevance, and providing an overview of the content that will be covered in the document (scope).

-Typical wording to use is:

-* This article explains the basics of {concept} and how it works in {the context}.

-{Then include a paragraph with a definition of the concept you are explaining.
-If more definitions are needed, include those definitions here as a bulleted list.}

-{This section usually doesn't have a separate heading that explicitly says Definition; it can precede all the rest.}

-{Add visual aid to complement your explanations visually.}

-{Image goes here.}

-(Optional) Image/Figure: {Image title, which concisely explains the image or figure.
-It can be represented by annotations on the image.}
+These include:

+- Technology concept
+- Decisions about the top-level decomposition of the system, e.g. usage of an architectural pattern or design pattern
+- Decisions on how to achieve key quality goals
+- Relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties

 ## System Overview

 {Use this section to provide a reader with a context, prehistory, or background